tfeb/best-map/python/README.md

 # The best map
-This package provides a function which will compute the 'best map' between two sets of objects for a specified metric.
+This package provides a function which will compute the best map between two sets of objects for a specified metric.

 ## The algorithm
-Given an object from each set, the distance, or cost, of the mapping between them is given by the metric function.
+Given an object from each set then the distance, or cost, of the mapping between them is given by the metric function.
 The best mapping between the two sets of objects is then the one which minimises the total distance amongst all possible pairings.

 This is computed as follows:
 * for each object in the first set, record the distance to each object